 PSY 101 Introduction to Psychology 3 hrs.

-Child Psychology
+PSY 202 Child Psychology 3 hrs.

-Developmental Psychology
+PSY 233 Developmental Psychology 3 hrs.

-SOC 101 Introduction to Sociology 3 hrs.
+Psychology Elective

 A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 79.
 The minimum total number of credit hours required for the AA or AS degree is 64.